 'The Story of the Three Bears' is written in verse, and tells the tale of a 'greedy old woman', who filches the bears' milk (not porridge), busts their chairs, and sleeps in their beds.

-Like a lot of original fairy tales, things get grizzly.
+Like a lot of original fairy tales, things get grisly.
 After Goldilocks — who was later turned into a little girl by Joseph Cundall — has wreaked havoc in the bears' house, she's caught cowering in a closet.

 Instead of the intruder running off into the trees and never returning, though, a darker fate awaits this particular Goldilocks.